sitespeedio/dashboard.sitespeed.io/README.md

 Then **run.sh** will use the right configuration in [**/config/**](https://github.com/sitespeedio/dashboard.sitespeed.io/tree/master/config) and run the URLs/scripts that are configured.
 Our configuration files extends configuration files that only exits on the server where we hold secret information like username and passwords.
 You don't need set it up that way, if you use a private git repo.

 ## Install
 Run your tests on a Linux machine.
 You will need Docker and Git.
-You can follow [Dockers official documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/) or follow our instructuctions:
+You can follow [Dockers official documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/) or follow our instructions:

 ```bash
 # Update